google/loaner/docs/setup_guide.md

    WARNING: Setting this allows any Google managed account to try and sign into the app.
 Make sure you have the latest version of the code deployed or you could be exposing the app publicly.
-+  In the application's code in web_app/constants.py the variable APP_DOMAIN should be a list of all the domains you plan on supporting.
++  In the application's code in web_app/constants.py the variable APP_DOMAINS should be a list of all the domains you plan on supporting.
 +  Go to admin.google.com and in Devices > Chrome Management > Device Settings
    find the Grab n Go parent OU and set Sign-in Restriction to the list of